75marsel/75marsel/README.md

   - **Embedded Systems:** Arduino, I2C, Logic Gates, Sensors and Electronic Circuits

 ## Projects
+     I have some projects that are not uploaded and in private.
+But here are some notable ones.
+Thesis/Capstone and Commissioned Projects are not included here.

   - **Project SAYAKA:**
      Project Sayaka is a turn-based game using Python and PyQt5 GUI Framework.
 It has a database for accounts using SQLiteDict.
 This games requires walking of character and encountering enemies and defeating them by answering randomized basic math calculations.
 The project uploaded here does not include images for copyright purposes.